tuethu/IBM-Data-Science-Course/Course 6_Databases and SQL for Data Science with Python/Module 3_Intermediate SQL /Lesson 1_String Patterns, Sorting and Grouping/Readme.md

 ```

 ## 3. Grouping
-- limit the result to departments with fewer than 4 employees,
+- Limit the result to departments with fewer than 4 employees,

 ```
 SELECT DEP_ID, AVG(SALARY)